 DSLR cameras have two disadvantages - they are heavy and expensive.
 In addition, they are also less practical to carry around.

-The next type of cameras is the so-called point-and-shoot (compact automatic cameras or simply “soap boxes").
+The next type of camera is the so-called point-and-shoot (compact automatic cameras or simply “soapboxes").
 These are relatively cheap cameras that are easy to use.
 The “point and shoot" cameras work like this: the user directs the camera to the object, zooms or decreases the image, and then presses the button to take the picture.
 Such cameras require very little effort on the part of the photographer.
 They usually focus and adapt to lighting conditions.

 Perhaps, such cameras are the ideal choice for travelers.
 In addition, they are usually very compact, easily fit in a small backpack or a small handbag.